-Take-Away 1: Alibaba’s Big Vision is a Classic Marketplace Platform
+Take-Away 1: Alibaba’s Vision is Mostly a Big Marketplace Platform

 Below is the slide CEO Daniel Zhang presented for the long term vision (by 2036) for Alibaba.